prrandrade/PropertyRetriever/README.md

 bool propertyIsSet3 = propertyRetriever.CheckFromCommandLine('s');
 ```

 This method is also valid if multiple short property names are grouped with the same prefix.
-For example, image this two command lines:
+For example, with this two command lines:

 ```shell
 command.exe -a -b -c